muhac/chinese-holidays-calendar/README.md

 Subscription link of public holidays in mainland China

-> Calendar data updated at 14:31 on November 21, 2024
+> Calendar data updated at 9:27 on December 1, 2024

 ## Demo